Easy Spinach Dip

 This is one of the easiest dip recipes (that doesn’t include a seasoning pouch) you’ll ever make!

-The first (and most important) step is to thaw and drain your spinach.
+- Thaw the spinach: The first (and most important) step is to thaw and drain your spinach.
+See notes above for full details on how to thaw or how to use fresh spinach.

 I LOVE serving this in a bread bowl!
 It takes only a few minutes to hollow out a round loaf of bread and cut it into cubes (and it always gets ooooh’s and ahhhh’s).
 If you go that route (and you should, so easy!), you can serve it with cubed bread and assorted crackers and vegetables.